la2050/archive/_projects/2016/get-lit-with-red-hen-press-bringing-fresh-voices-to-the-la-literary-scene.md

   - Publicity/awareness
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Red Hen Press will advocate for diversity in literature by publishing and publicizing 26 works of poetry, fiction, and creative nonfiction by both established and emerging authors, providing opportunities for minority populations to establish their place in the American literary canon.
 project_impact: >-
   ["Arts establishments","Manufacturing activity","Employment in the creative
   industries","Percentage of graduates from local higher education institutions